-CRUX students fill out the remainder of their course schedule with either additional general education requirements or prerequisites necessary for the major they hope to pursue.
+Crux students fill out the remainder of their course schedule with either additional general education requirements or prerequisites necessary for the major they hope to pursue.

-Is tuition higher to be in the CRUX cohort?
+Is tuition higher to be in the Crux cohort?

-What are the admissions requirements to be accepted into CRUX?
+What are the admissions requirements for CRUX?

 Enrollment in Crux requires (1) acceptance into North Park University, (2) completion of the Crux application, and (3) a reference.
 Upon acceptance to the University and receipt of your online Crux application, the Crux committee will evaluate applicants for readiness and overall fit.
 Students should remember to note their interest in Crux when applying to North Park.

 Who should I contact if I have more questions?